What Do I Teach After the AP Spanish Exam?

 MOVIES

 Students watch Bajo la misma luna.
 They LOVE this movie!
 Plus, it improves their listening skills and their vocabulary and exposes them to aspects of Mexican culture.
 It also builds awareness of the struggles of illegal immigrants in this country.
+Students are still learning about los desafíos mundiales but having a fun of ton doing it!

 The vocabulary list helps students understand the movie and the activities recycle the vocabulary and assess comprehension.
 Again, it’s GREAT comprehensible input.